top of page

 Ongoing: Families can find our studies through Children Helping Science and through our own Online Research website.

-AprilAnna Papafragou will present a talk called "Events in language and mind" at the Department of Psychological and Brain Sciences Colloquium at Johns Hopkins University on April 9th.
+AprilAnna Papafragou will present a talk called "Events in language and mind" at the Department of Psychological and Brain Sciences Colloquium at Johns Hopkins University in April.

-FebruaryAnna Papafragou will present a talk called "Dynamic representations of what happens" at the Cognitive Science Colloquium at the University of Maryland on February 6th.
+FebruaryAnna Papafragou will present a talk called "Dynamic representations of what happens" at the Cognitive Science Colloquium at the University of Maryland in February.

 January: Our lab will have a strong presence this year at the 98th Annual Meeting of the Linguistic Society of America in Philadelphia!
 We have five abstracts accepted as talks.
 Jonathan Lee (with Anna Papafragou) has a talk titled "Social evaluation of disfluency in naturalistic speech".
 Sarah Hye-yeon Lee (in joint work with Madison Paron and Anna Papafragou) has two talks,"Conceptual and linguistic factors affect how learners name entities with non-canonical structure" and "Conceptions of individuation in objects and events are shared across languages".
 Tyler Knowlton (joint work with John Trueswell and Anna Papafragou) has a talk titled "The strength of conservativity: Evidence from learnability experiments".
 June Choe (with Anna Papafragou) has a talk titled "Children's sensitivity to informativeness in naming: basic-level vs. superordinate nouns".
 Congrats to the whole team!